 Nikki Sanchez

-Indigenous media maker and environmental educator
+Indigenous media maker and environmental educator.

 Nikki Sanchez is a Pipil and Irish/Scottish academic, land defender, media maker, environmental spokesperson, and decolonization expert.
 Her work can be found broadly on the VICELAND series RISE and in her TEDx talk “Decolonization is for Everyone”.